MFahadUmer/Toys-shop/README.md

 # Project Name

 > Capstone Project.
-This is a project based on a Glance design . for this project ive to create an online shop for the products of our own choice. so that I've created a website for Toys online shop.
+This is a project based on a Glance design .
+For this project ive to create an online shop for the products of our own choice.
+So, I've created a website for Toys online shop.
 In this project I used all the previous knowledge like bootstrap, flex box, grid, float, position. ive also used the bakground image for search section.
-This website is responsive for 2 devices not for extra small devices.
+This website is responsive.

 ![screenshot](./tos-1.png)
 ![screenshot](./tos-2.png)